 SOC 2 is based on audits against the Trust Services Criteria standards for company maturity around processes and security.
 Our FinTech customer automated many of their security compliance checks using DivvyCloud “Bots.”
 Our Bots enabled the customer to remediate any violations and maintain SOC 2 compliance through DivvyCloud’s Compliance Packs.

-The DivvyCloud features our customer leverages extensively are: Insights, Bots, Compliance Packs, and Scorecard.
+The DivvyCloud by Rapid7 features our customer leverages extensively are: Insights, Bots, Compliance Packs, and Scorecard.

 - Bots are programs that convert manual workflows to automated programs that allow remediation.
 Insights are the primary data points for enabling and configuring Bots.
 Bots come with a set of constructs called filters and actions, which can be applied to not only identify non-secure, non-compliant cloud resources but applies and identifies remediation plans as well.